On Black Friday Your Most Dangerous Activity May be Traveling Through a Store’s Parking Lot

 Most people feel a sense of relief and, perhaps, accomplishment when they finally arrive at their destination.
 On the day after Thanksgiving, Black Friday, many people are still on route back from their Thanksgiving festivities.
 However, many other people – workers and shoppers alike – may head to shops and stores for the beginning of the traditional holiday shopping season.
 As workers and shoppers alike head for the stores and shops after Thanksgiving, it is highly likely that few will realize that the most dangerous part of their journey may be the time they spend in the store’s parking lot.

 In fact, a recent report from the National Safety Council finds that drivers and pedestrians routinely and unjustifiably dismiss the accident risks found in parking lots.
 Rather than remaining on guard until entering the store, far too many motorists and pedestrians allow themselves to be distracted.
 The surge of holiday traffic in and around shopping centers only exacerbates the risks presented by these distracted drivers and pedestrians.
+Our car accident lawyers explain the dangers that come with Black Friday shopping.

 Drivers Are at Risk of a Distracted Driving Crash in Store Parking Lots, Mall Garages, and other Parking Areas